-reasonably should be known to the applicant, medical device reports made under part 803 of this chapter, any data generated from the postmarketing studies, and information (whether published or unpublished) that is known or reasonably expected to be known by the applicant that may affect an evaluation of the safety of the device or that may affect the statement of contraindications, warnings, precautions, and adverse reactions in the device's labeling; and
+(iv) Information describing the applicant's clinical experience with the device since the HDE was initially approved.
+This information shall include safety information that is known or reasonably should be known to the applicant, medical device reports made under part 803 of this chapter, any data generated from the postmarketing studies, and information (whether published or unpublished) that is known or reasonably expected to be known by the applicant that may affect an evaluation of the safety of the device or that may affect the statement of contraindications, warnings, precautions, and adverse reactions in the device's labeling; and

-- (v) A summary of any changes made to the device in accordance with supplements submitted under §814.108.
-If information provided in the periodic reports, or any other information in the possession of FDA, gives the agency reason to believe that a device raises public health concerns or that the criteria for exemption are no longer met, the agency may require the HDE holder to submit additional information to demonstrate continued compliance with the HDE requirements. - (2) Other.
+(v) A summary of any changes made to the device in accordance with supplements submitted under §814.108.
+If information provided in the periodic reports, or any other information in the possession of FDA, gives the agency reason to believe that a device raises public health concerns or that the criteria for exemption are no longer met, the agency may require the HDE holder to submit additional information to demonstrate continued compliance with the HDE requirements.

+(2) Other.
 An HDE holder shall maintain records of the names and addresses of the facilities to which the HUD has been shipped, correspondence with reviewing IRB's, as well as any other information requested by a reviewing IRB or FDA.
 Such records shall be maintained in accordance with the HDE approval order.

-[61 FR 33244, June 26, 1996, as amended at 63FR 59221, Nov.
+[61 FR 33244, June 26, 1996, as amended at 63 FR 59221, Nov.
 3, 1998; 71 FR 16228, Mar.
 31, 2006; 82 FR 26349, June 7, 2017]

-PART 820-QUALITY SYSTEM REGULATION
+PART 820-QUALITY SYSTEM REGULATION (EFF. until 2-2-26)

 Sec.
 820.1 Scope.

-Definitions.

-Quality system.
+- 820.3 Definitions - 820.5 Quality system.